rpuntaie/blog/information_time_energy.rst

 because they are independent, parallel, without correlation.
 If one would sum over some external time stretch `T` and divide by `T`, one would get 0: `1/T∫(dτ/dt)dt→0`.
+`dτ` would count any possible combined change of independent variables.
+`dt` would be of arbitrary size and would make `T=∫dt` arbitrarily large, since there is no cycling.

 .. {Topology}

 Topology
 --------

+A variable implies time, which implies processing.
+Two variables have two time, i.e. parallel processing.
-A variable by itself is sequential, i.e. causal.
+A variable by itself is sequential, i.e. causal, meaning the values of a variable form a sequence.

+Serialization of variables,
+makes the variable to a value of a higher level variable.

-The values of higher level variables are packets composed of parallel variables of equal or varying size from lower levels.
+Higher level variables are a mix of serial and parallel processing of lower level variables of varying size.
-This can account for all the topologies of our universe.
+The more or less independent times of the variables, i.e. the information encapsulations, account for all the topologies of our universe.

-All the topology is constructed by parallel vs serial in levels.
+All the topology is constructed by parallel vs serial in levels starting from the elementary `h`.

 Since information is time already, the universe evolves via information alone.

-Values of a variable are serial.
-Variables themselves can be serial or parallel.
-Serialization of variables, makes the variable to a value.
-This is like moving up to the next time level.

 The timing of a higher level variable is the result of the topology of variables it builds upon.